0xhubed/backtest-agent/docs/user_guide.md

 **Q: What's the maximum backtest duration?**

-A: Dataset spans 2017-2024 (~7 years).
-You can backtest the entire period or any subset.
+A: Dataset is updated daily and covers historical data through 2025.
+You can backtest any period with sufficient data.

 **Q: Can I export results?**